Bookmark this page:

 Setting up your VBA: Adding a reference to Obba

-To use Obba from VBA you have first add a reference to Obba:
+To use Obba from VBA you have to add a reference to Obba:

 1. Load Obba.xla if it is not already loaded.